 Other training simulators

-In addition to the BMP-2 crew simulators, VR Group uses VRSG in other training simulators for:
+In addition to the BMP-2 crew simulators, VRSG is used at CSTT in these other training simulators:

 - T-72 and T-72 M4CZ tanks designed for tactical training of tank units in a synthetic environment.

-- BMP1 and BMP2 configuration on RVS designed for tactical training of mechanized units in a synthetic environment.
+- BMP-1 configuration designed for tactical training of mechanized units in a synthetic environment.

 - A dismounted infantry squad for a tactical training of mechanized units up to the company level in a synthetic environment.
 Team Leader Simulator squad consists of six simulated combatants controlled as whole squad, by groups or by individual combatants.